I Am Legend (film): Music

 The soundtrack for I Am Legend was released on January 15, 2008, under the record label Varèse Sarabande.
-The music was composed by James Newton Howard and performed by the Hollywood Studio Symphony.
+The music was composed by James Newton Howard, conducted by Pete Anthony and performed by the Hollywood Studio Symphony.
 The film also features Bob Marley songs "Redemption Song", "Three Little Birds", "Buffalo Soldier" and "Stir It Up".
 Marley is also discussed in the film, and Neville's daughter is named after him.

 Release

 Theatrical

 I Am Legend was originally slated for a November 21, 2007, release in the United States and Canada, but was delayed to December 14.
 The film opened on December 26, 2007, in the United Kingdom, and Ireland, having been originally scheduled for January 4, 2008.

 In December 2007, China temporarily suspended the release of all American films in the country, which is believed to have delayed the release of I Am Legend.
 Will Smith spoke to the chairman of China Film Group about securing a release date, later explaining, "We struggled very, very hard to try to get it to work out, but there are only a certain amount of foreign films that are allowed in."

 Premieres were held in Tokyo, New York, and London.
 At the London premiere in Leicester Square, British comedian and actor Neg Dupree was arrested after pushing his way onto the red carpet and running around shouting "I am Negend!".
 The stunt was part of his "Neg's Urban Sports" section of comedy game show Balls of Steel.